JuMaEn16/ServerNet/README.md

 - Can restart Instances and Save Worlds when requested Manually

 TO DO
-- Web Interface -> Instance restart, Save World
+- Web Interface ->
-- Script Auto update
+  - Proper CPU and RAM Usage of Instances Board
+  - CPU/RAM NaN after Downtime
-- Plugin Auto update
+  - Plugin Update Button on each IM